-Activity When Evaluation Coordinator to distribute SOP's after By June 2018 Regular meetings with staff and reviewing to all officers for comment individuals, review and consult with and feedback to enable best practice the coordinator and management. and confirm legislative requirements.
-Update and review current SOP's Discuss with Officers in meetings and during Council's performance review process.
+Activity When Evaluation Coordinator to distribute SOP's after reviewing to all officers for comment and feedback to enable best practice and confirm legislative requirements.
+Discuss with Officers in meetings and during Council's performance review process.
+By June 2022 Regular meetings with staff and individuals, review and consult with the coordinator and management.
+Update and review current SOP's